Indo-Nepal Treaty of Peace and Friendship: Criticism

 This treaty is called unequal by most Nepalese since Nepalese law does not permit an open border, and Indians, by law, should not be able to buy lands and properties in Nepal or carry out businesses in their names.
 They claim that the 1950 treaty was signed by undemocratic rulers of Nepal and can be scrapped by a one-year notice.
-The treaty has been unpopular especially among Pahari segments of Nepal, who often regard it as a breach of its sovereignty.
+The treaty has been unpopular especially among Pahari segments of Nepal, who often regard it as a breach of Nepal's sovereignty.
 Also, agreements were manipulated in the favour of antidemocratic autocratic rule of Nepal, where the power of the people is fragmented.

 Deterioration of bilateral relations

 Although initially supported enthusiastically by both the Rana rulers and Indian establishment, the treaty became the subject of increased resentment in Nepal, which saw it as an encroachment of its sovereignty and an unwelcome extension of Indian influence.
 After an abortive attempt in 1952 of the Communist Party of Nepal to overthrow the autocratic Rana rule with Chinese backing, India and the Rana regime stepped up military and intelligence cooperation under treaty provisions, and India sent a military mission to Nepal which was regarded by leftist Nepalese as an undue extension of Indian influence in Nepal.
-In the late 1950s and the 1960s, after the advent of democracy in Nepal, it and China forged better relations, and relations with India deteriorated.
+In the late 1950s and the 1960s, after the advent of democracy in Nepal, Nepal's relations with China improved, while its relations with India deteriorated.
 Nepal forced the Indian military mission to leave, and both nations began ignoring the treaty provisions.

-It was temporarily brought closer to India after the Sino-Indian War in 1962, but Nepal resented the growth of India's regional power in the 1970s.
+Nepal was temporarily brought closer to India after the Sino-Indian War in 1962, but it resented the growth of India's regional power in the 1970s.
 The extensive Indian trade and economic influence was also resented by some in Nepal.
 In 1975 after the annexation of Sikkim by India, Nepal began openly lobbying for renegotiation of the treaty and proposed itself as a Zone of Peace between India and China, where military competition would be off-limits.
 India refused to endorse the proposal.